Visit Kangaroo Island, Australia

 Kangaroo Island, situated off the coast of Adelaide, is fast becoming a popular addition to tours for those wanting to delve further into the wildlife of the country.
 Lou, Audley's Australia specialist recounts her recent visit to this island.

 As the propellers rotated and the engine roared, I was caught somewhere between excitement and anticipation as the small plane took off from Adelaide airport, destination Kangaroo Island.
 The island itself is a 30 minute flight south from Adelaide, or less than two-and-a-half hours by car and ferry, and had been sold to me by many South Australians as one of the natural wonders of the country.

-At 150 kilometres long and 55 kilometres wide, the island is Australia’s third largest.
+At 150 kilometers long and 55 kilometers wide, the island is Australia’s third largest.
 It has four towns: Penneshaw, Parndana, American River and Kingscote, with the latter being the location of the airport, and is easy to explore with a sealed road all around the island.
 I had heard much about the pristine forest and the wild coastline and was more than ready to see it for myself.

 Touring Kangaroo Island

 I was to embark on two full days of touring and, over the next 48 hours, I realized that the guides were truly exceptional, earning their title with their broad knowledge of the flora and fauna of the island as well as their anecdotes about local life.
 My favorite being of the kangaroo which 'adopted' an island family as its own after its mother had left it on the night of its birth, presumably believing it would not survive the night.